rbenzeev/reforestation-prioritization/README.md

 And the folder:
 * ba_municipios

-This folder holds four files to encompass the municipality shapefiles for the state of Bahia, Brazil.
+The folder holds four files to encompass the municipality shapefiles for the state of Bahia, Brazil.
 Each .csv file is already cleaned to represent species distributions in the Atlantic Forest.
 The dataframe columns include: scientific name, latitude, and longitude.
 Species distribution data is sourced from Strassburg et al. (2019).
 Municipality shapefiles are sourced from the Brazilian Institute of Geography and Statistics (IBGE) (ftp://geoftp.ibge.gov.br/organizacao_do_territorio/malhas_territoriais/malhas_municipais/municipio_2015/UFs/BA/).
 Municipality boundaries were updated on IBGE as of 2018.

 ### Role of the scripts:
 There are two scripts located in the scripts folder.
 The script labelled Spatial-reforestation-prioritization-app.R is the code for the RShiny app.
 It works to read in the data and then represent the data in an interactive, spatially explicit format when running the app.